Microbial community and hemorrhoids

 Chronic constipation often develops into a self-perpetuating cycle: slowed stool transit changes the intestinal environment.
 This unfavorable environment, in turn, impairs the gut flora, which further intensifies stool hardening.
 Over time, the intestine adapts to this situation, weakening the natural urge to evacuate.

-Significance for the rectum
+Significance for the Rectum

 For the rectum, chronic constipation means a permanent mechanical strain.
 Hard stool and repeated straining increase pressure on the mucous membrane and vascular structures.
 Even if the gut flora is not the primary cause of constipation, it contributes to the consolidation and chronicity of this strain.

-Functional Classification
+Functional classification

-It is important to make a factual distinction: The gut flora is not a trigger in the medical sense but modulates stool consistency and intestinal movement.
+It is important to make a factual distinction: The gut flora is not a trigger in the medical sense but modulates stool consistency and bowel movement.
 A disturbed gut flora can worsen or maintain existing constipation but is not responsible for every form of chronic constipation.

 How are inflammations in the rectum connected to an imbalance of microbes?